 Following the passage of the Higher Education Support Legislation Amendment (Student Loan Sustainability) Act 2018, from 1 January 2020 the FEE-HELP limit has been replaced by the HELP loan limit and includes HECS-HELP loans with census dates from 1 January 2020.
 This may also be referred to as your 'combined HELP' and is a cap on what you can borrow from the Australian Government to cover the costs of your tuition fees.
 This limit excludes any loan fee.

 The HELP loan limit will increase annually inline with the Consumer Price Index (CPI).

-In 2020 the HELP loan limit will be $106,319 for most students.
-The limit for students studying medicine and (subject to passage of legislation) some aviation courses will be $152,700.
+In 2023 the HELP loan limit will be $113,028 for most students.
+The limit for students studying medicine and some aviation courses will be $162,336

 From 1 January 2020, you can top up your HELP loan balance by making repayments on your debt.
 You cannot increase your HELP loan limit, however any repayments you make on your HELP debt will credit your available HELP balance, up to your applicable HELP loan limit.

-You can use your CHESSN to log in to MyUniAssist and monitor your usage.
+You can use your CHESSN or USI to log in to myHELPbalance and monitor your usage.

-If you don’t have enough HELP balance remaining for your studies, you will be required to pay upfront fees.
+If you don’t have enough HELP balance remaining for your studies, you will be required to pay your fees upfront each enrolment period.